 The course requires students to select research problem through execution of authentic research until the preparation of a completed report along with practical suggestions based on a solid theoretical framework and sound pedagogy.
 Study goals and objectives as first part of dissertation are the main requirements of the course.

-CSA 960c - Dissertation – Practical Research III
+CSA 960b - Dissertation – Practical Research II

 A. Abbott